 Unacceptable behaviours on infrastructure projects

-The South Australian Government is making it safer to report unacceptable behaviours on transport and infrastructure projects.
-We are introducing a new guideline to give workers in the sector clear and consistent ways to identify and report these behaviours.
+The South Australian Government has established an Unacceptable Behaviours Guide for transport and infrastructure projects.
+The guide gives workers clear and consistent ways to identify and report these behaviours.

-The Unacceptable Behaviours Guideline helps to prevent unlawful behaviours on construction sites.
+The Unacceptable Behaviours Guide helps prevent unlawful behaviours on construction sites.
 It reinforces a zero-tolerance approach to violence and intimidation.

 The guideline explains: